devngeni/HarmonyHackathonTeamB/README.md

 ```

 # trouble shooting

-Cant resolve ipfs-car/blockstore/memory when importing nft.storage?<br/>
+Cant resolve ipfs-car/blockstore/memory when importing nft.storage?

-    -Go to node_modules/nft.storage directory.<br/>
+    -Go to node_modules/nft.storage directory.
-    -Make sure you have ipfs-car/dist/esm/blockstore and ipfs-car/dist/esm/pack.<br/> If not, install ipfs-car with npm i ipfs-car.
-Copy ipfs-car/dist/esm to nft.storage/src.<br/>
+    -Make sure you have ipfs-car/dist/esm/blockstore and ipfs-car/dist/esm/pack.
+If not, install ipfs-car with npm i ipfs-car.
+Copy ipfs-car/dist/esm to nft.storage/src.
-    -Inside nft.storage/src, update the ipfs-car import statements in the following files like so:<br/>
+    -Inside nft.storage/src, update the ipfs-car import statements in the following files like so:

--Inside platform.web.js, update to this: import { MemoryBlockStore } from 'ipfs-car/dist/esm/blockstore/memory'<br/>
+-Inside platform.web.js, update to this: import { MemoryBlockStore } from 'ipfs-car/dist/esm/blockstore/memory'

--Inside lib.js, update to this: import { pack } from 'ipfs-car/dist/esm/pack'<br/>
+-Inside lib.js, update to this: import { pack } from 'ipfs-car/dist/esm/pack'

--Inside token.js, update to this: import { pack } from 'ipfs-car/dist/esm/pack'<br/>
+-Inside token.js, update to this: import { pack } from 'ipfs-car/dist/esm/pack'

 -This solved my problem.